carlonicora/RAW/jinx.md

 ###### Con artistry

-The ability to pick locks, sleigh of hands and thievery in general
+The ability to pick locks, sleight of hands and thievery in general

 Talent|Required level
 ---|---: